shearichard/ldap-sandbox/README.md

 ## Development Environment

-*Mea culpa* I've used Python 3.4 in this project (which is no longer supported) because on the machine I was working I had 3.4 and 3.7 and trying to use 3.7 cause weird problem with SSL when attempting to install one the libraries I wanted to use, specifically python-ldap-test.
+*Mea culpa* I've used Python 3.4 in this project (which is no longer supported) because on the machine I was working I had 3.4 and 3.7 and trying to use 3.7 caused weird problem with SSL when attempting to install one the libraries I wanted to use, specifically python-ldap-test.

 The virtualenv on the original dev machine is called `py34ldap`.